 What other advantages does this circuit have?
 It is a true buffer.
 A buffer is a circuit that will duplicate the input voltage but provides drive.
 This is important if you have a high impedance circuit and you need to drive a low impedance load or many loads.
 Remember, the + input to the opamp is already a high impedance input.
 Thus, the input resistor is almost irrelevant with the exception of possible protection of the input to the opamp.
 Remember also that the output impedance is very low.
 Theoretically zero ohms but usually around 47 ohms depending upon the device you are using.

 A buffer can also be called a "follower".
 It mimics the input with a low impedance output drive.
 The following circuit in Figure 23 is what is referred to as a follower.

-The input resistor can be almost any value since the input impedance is almost infinite or can sometimes be omitted.
-What ever the input sees, it will duplicate it on the output.
+The input resistor can be almost any value since the input impedance is almost infinite or in certain circumstances it can be omitted (shorted).
+For good engineering practice R1 should be present just in case the power supply would fail the input circuit could be damaged.
+What ever the input sees will duplicated on the output.
 This can provide extra drive for another circuit without loading the input circuit.
 The feedback in this circuit is a short.
-It can be a resistor of almost any value as long as there isn't any other resistor on the minus input.

 Let's talk about AC opamp designs.

 AC circuits are typically used in audio amplification.
 Also mixing of signals, distributing audio, and processing audio.
 You don't really want to use a DC amplifier unless you know exactly what you are doing.
 DC circuits have their place in high quality audio amplifications but you must remember that the output will follow the input precisely.
 This is not an advantage for most applications.
 Input circuits of unknown DC potential can and will offset the amplifier and possible render it useless or drawing excess current.
 Especially if driving a speaker or headphones.

 Figure 24 is a typical AC coupled opamp circuit used to amplify a weak signal.